As a survivor of bullying, people often ask me, “What’s the worst thing about being bullied?” Here are my answers:

 It’s the feeling of loneliness and isolation.
 When we suffer bullying, not only do bullies smear us to keep us isolated and from making any new friends, but we- WE automatically put up walls of protection to keep other people out, which only reinforces the separation from others.

 It’s the loss of your entire personhood.
-You forget how to smile, how to laugh, and how to have a good time, and how to connect with and interact with others.
+You forget how to smile, laugh, and have a good time and how to connect with and interact with others.
 You’re no longer that vibrant, happy, and healthy person you once were.
-And each insult, each back-biting rumor, each physical attack, each joke, and each prank cuts a little deeper, chips away at your self-esteem and brings you lower.
+And each insult, each back-biting rumor, each physical attack, each joke, and each prank cuts a little deeper, chips away at your self-esteem, and brings you lower.
 You feel trapped.
 You feel as if your bullies are holding you hostage!

 Bullies can ruin a target’s life!
 And they can alter your entire life if you don’t make the changes needed to take your life back.

 I won’t kid you.
-To get out of the hole that your bullies have forced you in, you will have to work hard.
+To get out of the hole that your bullies have forced you into, you will have to work hard.

-You’ll first need to get out of that environment (if possible), then change your entire mindset, which means altering your thought patterns, your attitude, and your whole demeanor.
+You’ll first need to get out of that environment (if possible), then focus on healing, and lastly, change your entire mindset, which means altering your thought patterns, your attitude, and your whole demeanor.
 And this change won’t happen overnight but may take years.

-However, you must be patient and put in the work and time if you want to take back your confidence and your happiness.
+However, you must be patient and put in the work and time to take back your confidence and happiness.
 But I promise you, it will be worth it in the long run, and you’ll be so glad you put in the time and effort!